brokengrappler/devops-for-databricks/README.md

 IaC folder contains examples of IaC for Databricks using Terraform and Pulumi

 ## To run Databricks REST API the Demo

+Refactoring the following for host on AWS (WIP)

 1. Create a project in Azure DevOps called: devops-for-databricks
 2. Create an Empty Azure DevOps Repo as clone of this Github repo